cccreng/PinBox/README.md

 Ask for help, but I can't have too many people asking questions at once, i am planning on making my own discord channel for this pinbox.

-## If you are having issues don't hesitate to ask for help on our official Discord channel!
+## The discord channel below belongs to Namkatz:
 ## https://discord.gg/CpNpMdG

+##Special thanks to Namkatz for making this in the first place!